 Contempt of court - not treating the court with respect and/ or going against the courts wishes

 Scale of fines

-Some offences such as Grave and criminal assault has no fine, instead a community service, probation or custodial sentence would be imposed.|
+Some offences such as Grave and criminal assault has no fine, instead a community service, probation or prison sentence is likely to be given.

 Exclusion from licenced premises